Thirumittakode Anchumoorthi Temple: Festivals, religious importance and worship practices

 This temple is one of the "Divya Desams", the 108 temples of Vishnu revered by the 12 poet saints, or Alwars.
 During Mahabharata period, the Pandavas built the temple here.
 Arjuna established the temple and this is standing as Moolavar, main deity here.
 It is said that during Mahabharata period, the Pandavas reached the banks of Bharathapuzha during their exile and installed the idol of Vishnu.
 It is also said that the Ayodya king Ambareeksha got moksha at Thirumittakode.
 The Maha Vishnu of the temple is called Abhaya Pradhan Temple or Uyyavantha Perumal Temple.
 It is believed that Arjuna, one of the brothers, performed penance at this site.

-The temple is open from 4 am to 11 am and 5 pm to 8 pm and is administered by Travancore Devaswom Board of the Government of Kerala.
+The temple is open from 5 am to 10.30 am and 5 pm to 7.15 pm and is administered by Malabar Devaswom Board of the Government of Kerala.
 The two major festivals celebrated in the temple are Vaikunta Ekadasi and Thiruvonam.
 The main annual festival for ten days each year in the month of Medam (April/May).
-The temple is under the administration of the Travancore Devaswom Board.
+The temple is under the administration of the Malabar Devaswom Board.
 Abhaya Pradhan is revered in Nalayira Divya Prabhandam, the 7th–9th century Vaishnava canon, by Kulasekara Alvar.
 The temple is classified as a Divyadesam, one of the 108 Vishnu temples that are mentioned in the book.
 During the 18th and 19th centuries, the temple finds mention in several works like 108 Tirupathi Anthathi by Divya Kavi Pillai Perumal Aiyangar.
 The Thiruvonam festival during the Tamil month of Margazhi and the Vaikunta Ekadasi during the month of Thai are the major festivals celebrated in the temple.